rust-lang/async-book/src/getting_started/http_server_example.md

         rt::run,
     },
     futures::{
-        // `TokioDefaultSpawner` tells futures 0.3 futures how to spawn tasks
-        // onto the Tokio runtime.
-        compat::TokioDefaultSpawner,

         // Extension traits providing additional methods on futures.
         // `FutureExt` adds methods that work for all futures, whereas
         // `TryFutureExt` adds methods to futures that return `Result` types.